mksa1/xiaomi_sensor_poller/README.md

    (boolean)(Optional) This option is needed primarily for those who want to request an implementation of device support that is not in the list of [supported sensors](#supported-sensors).
 If you set this parameter to `True`, then the component will log all messages from unknown Xiaomi ecosystem devices to the Home Assitant log (`logger` component must be enabled). **Attention!** Enabling this option can lead to huge output to the Home Assistant log, do not enable it if you do not need it!
 Details in the [FAQ](https://github.com/custom-components/ble_monitor/blob/master/faq.md#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation).
 Default value: False

+### Sensor configuration
 #### sensor_names
     (array of tables)(optional) This option serves as a map from sensor mac to a frindly name but aslo serves as a list of whitelisted sensors.
+Encryption key is only needed for devices where encryption is used.
 See option `whitelist`.
 Note that the format is a list of tables entries
 ```
 [[sensor_names]]
 name='kitchen'
 mac='4C:65:A8:DB:A8:74'
+encryption_key='217C568CF5D22808DA20181502D84C1B'

 [[sensor_names]]
 name='hall'